751.11 Bearings

 PTFE sliding bearing shall consist of a lower unit and an upper unit as follows:

-The lower unit shall be PTFE bonded to a 1/8” stainless steel plate which is vulcanized to a neoprene pad.
+The lower unit shall be PTFE bonded to a 1/8” stainless steel plate which is vulcanized to a laminated neoprene pad.

 The upper unit shall be a 1/8” highly polished stainless steel plate welded to a steel sole plate.